 Further Up the Tree

-Putting directives higher up in the tree, in the httpd.conf, php.ini, or other appropriate file for that language means those settings can be embedded in the web server’s parsing engine.
-With .htaccess, the directives must be checked and interpreted every time there’s a request.
+So say you put directives higher up in the tree, in the httpd.conf, php.ini, or other appropriate file for that language.
+Then, you can embed those settings in the server’s parsing engine.
+With .htaccess, you must check and interpret the directives every time there’s a request.

-This isn’t so bad if you’re running a low traffic site with just a few .htaccess directives, but it isn’t difficult to see that if your site’s traffic-heavy and it has to churn through a lot of directives, you’re effectively putting the brakes on the whole thing.
+This isn’t so bad if you’re running a low-traffic site with just a few .htaccess directives.
+But it isn’t difficult to see if your site is traffic-heavy and has to churn through lots of directives.
+You’re effectively putting the brakes on the whole thing.

-It’s a shame that a lot of shared hosting providers won’t let their customers into the httpd.conf or php.ini files, forcing them to settle for the slower .htaccess file.
+It’s a shame that a lot of shared hosting providers won’t let their customers into the httpd.conf or php.ini files.
+Hence, forcing them to settle for the slower .htaccess file.

-This doubly penalises them when you compare them side-by-side with custom VPS configurations because shared hosting is also usually under-resourced.
-That’s why a site with a decent level of traffic would probably be better off with a VPS plan instead of shared hosting.
+This doubly penalizes them when you compare them side-by-side with custom VPS configurations.
+Because shared hosting is also usually under-resourced.
+That’s why a site with a decent level of traffic is probably better off with VPS instead of shared hosting.